Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

-In order to double check this theoretical estimation of the signal propagation uncertainty we collected data using a smaller scintillator in the trigger to reduce the angular spread.
-The methodology presented thus far has used a scintillator on the same order of the size of the chamber (about 1.5 square meters), and the smaller scintillator is about 20 centimeters on each side.
-The data quality using this scintillator is worse because the hit rate is reduced by a factor of about 50 and much longer data-taking times are required.
-Data must be taken over several days to accumulate statistics, rather than just a few hours.
-Temperature and humidity conditions fluctuate enough in the ten days of data taking time that one r(t) function cannot accurately describe the data.
-Therefore, we observed markedly wider residual distributions.
-However, we can observe the difference in width between the residual distributions for hits in the top layer, closest to the scintillator, and the bottom layer, farthest from the scintillator.
-We expect that the signal propagation time will be much more constrained in the top layer than the bottom layer, leading to a wider residual distribution.
-Since the scintillator is 20 cm long, there is still a small amount of signal propagation smearing in the top layer, but it is reduced by roughly 83\% since the new scintillator is only 17\% the length of the tube.
+To check the estimate of the signal propagation uncertainty we replaced the original 1.5 m$^2$ scintillator with a smaller one of 0.2 m$^2$.
+We observe the difference in residual width between the top layer, closest to the scintillator, and the bottom layer, farthest from the scintillator.
+The signal propagation time will be much more constrained in the top layer than the bottom layer, leading to a wider residual distribution in the bottom layer.
+Since the scintillator is 20 cm long, there is still a small amount of signal propagation smearing in the top layer.
 We observe that the resolution in the top layer is 1.9 \textmu m narrower than the resolution measured in the bottom layer.
 This is consistent with the 2.2 \textmu m result obtained via theoretical calculations.
 Therefore, with empirical evidence and supporting calculations, we conclude that the signal propagation uncertainty is 2.2 \textmu m.